Backstreet Boys’ Nick Carter Shares Devastating Loss On Twitter

 — Nick Carter (@nickcarter) September 10, 2018

-People Magazine noted that the couple had struggled with conceiving in the past, revealing their heartache while Carter appeared on Dancing with the Stars Season 21 alongside pro-Sharna Burgess.
+People Magazine noted that the couple had struggled with conceiving in the past, revealing their heartache while Carter appeared on Dancing with the Stars Season 21 alongside pro Sharna Burgess.
 He came in second to Bindi Irwin and Derek Hough.

 The publication noted that during a pre-taped video package, Carter announced that the couple was expecting his first child and recalled their year-long pregnancy journey that included going through a painful miscarriage.

 “It’s been rocky, to be quite honest with you.
-There have been times when we thought it wouldn’t happen,” Carter noted in the video of their past heartbreak, before revealing that Lauren was at that point, 16 weeks along in her then-pregnancy.
+There have been times when we thought it wouldn’t happen,” Carter noted in the video of their past heartbreak before revealing that Lauren was at that point 16 weeks along in her then-pregnancy.

 “It was really hard on Nick,” Kitt stated in the video package.
 “Just watching him get so excited about something, and then see him so hurt.
 That was hard.”